apache/spark/docs/configuration.md

     shared with other non-JVM processes.
 When PySpark is run in YARN or Kubernetes, this memory is added to executor resource requests.
     <br/>
-    <em>Note:</em> This feature is dependent on Python's `resource` module; therefore, the behaviors and limitations are inherited.
+    <em>Note:</em> This feature is dependent on Python's `resource` module; therefore, the behaviors and
+    limitations are inherited.
+For instance, Windows does not support resource limiting and actual resource is not limited on MacOS.
   </td>
 </tr>
 <tr>